 The different mediums used in art are oil paints, watercolors, acrylic paints, graphite pencils, charcoal and pastels (oil and chalk pastels).

-What is artistic medium?
+What is an artistic medium?

-Watercolor allows light to bounce off the paper and give the color its effect rather than bouncing off the paint.
+Watercolor allows light to bounce off the paper and gives the color its effect rather than bouncing off the paint.
 This gives such paintings a mesmerizing clarity.
-Watercolors are generally used to paint landscapes, abstract pieces or other subtle subjects that don’t require too much precision.
+Watercolors are generally used to paint landscapes, abstract works or other subtle subjects that don’t require too much precision.

 “Paint me like one of your French girls…”

-If you’ve seen Titanic, then you know what scene that quote comes from.
-Jack used graphite pencils to sketch Rose in that legendary blockbuster.
+If you’ve seen Titanic, then you know which scene this quote comes from.
+Jack uses graphite pencils to sketch Rose in this legendary blockbuster.
 These pencils are similar to normal pencils, but they come in different intensity levels.
-The ‘h’s are the lightest, whereas the pencils marked ‘b’s like 4b or 6b are the darkest.
+The ‘H’s are the lightest, whereas the pencils marked ‘B’s like 4B or 6B are the darkest.

 Because graphite pencils are less messy than paint and easier to use, they are often used by children.
 Mastering this medium requires sketching, shading and blending.

 Like graphite pencils, charcoal is darker in color, cannot be erased easily, and requires more hand control.
 Charcoal comes in two types – soft charcoal for blending and hard charcoal for sketching.
 Charcoal is used for drawing figures and quick sketches.

 Pastels come in two forms—oil pastels, commonly used by children for coloring, and chalk pastels, which are similar to charcoal, but they come in all colors.
 Pastels are ideal for blending and layering.
 The tip, cut and side can all be used to create different textures.